 In June 2018 the Home Secretary Sajid Javid announced a new start up visa route, stating that the new visa is “for people wanting to start a business in the UK.
 This will help to ensure we continue to attract the best global talent and maintain the UK’s position as a world-leading destination for innovation and entrepreneurs”.

-Below is a brief overview of this visa route.
+Below is a brief overview of

 Specific Requirements for Start up Visa

 Scalability evidence of structured planning and of potential for job creation and growth into national markets